kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/beliefs-that-hinder-learning.md

 **Feelings of fear or self-doubt:** Limiting beliefs often generate feelings of fear, self-doubt, or anxiety.
 If a particular belief or thought consistently holds you back or makes you feel inadequate, it may be a limiting belief.

 *Example:* Kwame is assigned a group project where he has to give a presentation.
 He feels a surge of fear and self-doubt, thinking, "I'm not good at public speaking.
 I'll embarrass myself in front of the class.
-In the future, I should avoid any opportuniities that require me to speak in public."
+In the future, I should avoid any opportunities that require me to speak in public."
 </aside>

 <aside>